 Memorable veggie burgers are well-seasoned.
 Using a seasoning that’s rich in umami (savoriness) will really take your burger to the next level.
 Any of the following sauces (we’ve tried to include one for every type of dietary preference) will add great depth to your veggie burger: Soy sauce, fish sauce, tamari, coconut aminos, Worcestershire sauce.

 Bind it all together

 You’ll need a binder to make sure that your veggies hang out with each other for the duration of their patty grilling experience.
-This veggie glue could be egg, beans, flax/chia seeds in water, or even some cornstarch.
+This veggie glue could be egg, beans, quinoa, or even some cornstarch.
 The choice is yours, but you do need something that will help all of the veggies adhere to each other and create a truly awesome patty.

 Burger composition matters

 When in doubt, remember this: your burger must have some combination of dry, wet, sticky, and flavorful ingredients.
 If your burger ends up lackluster, it’s probably because you neglected one or more of these ingredient categories.

 Don’t crowd your burgers